jhuapl-boss/boss-manage/lib/README.md

 names.py
 --------
-Library of resource names, reducing the number of `+ '.' + domain` statements appear in cloud_formation configs and making sure all configs have the same resource reference.
+Library of resource names, reducing the number of `+ '.' + domain` statements appearing in cloud_formation configs and making sure all configs have the same resource reference.

 scalyr.py